mzattera/predictive-powers/README.md

 ### Endpoints

+An endpoint uses a client to provide GenAI capabilities in form of services.

+*** ADAPT

-An endpoint provides GenAI capabilities in form of services; it can be created by passing an optional API key or an existing `OpenAiClient`.
+; it can be created by passing an optional API key or an existing `OpenAiClient`.

 Notice it is good practice to close an endpoint when it is no longer needed; this will close the underlying `OpenAiClient` terminating idle connections and freeing up resources.

+*** Update

 ```java
 import io.github.mzattera.predictivepowers.OpenAiEndpoint;